Master's Programs

 Through our partnership with KPMG, we launched our Master of Accountancy and Data Analytics (MADA) and Master of Taxation and Data Analytics (MTDA) programs in 2018.

-KPMG continues to support students pursuing data analytics degrees in the PSOA by providing scholarships to selected students who are admitted to our MADA program and who plan to be employed with KPMG after completing the master's program.
+KPMG continues to support students pursuing data analytics degrees in the PSOA by providing funding for scholarships for students in our MADA program.

 Share Your Information